-Workload balancing or workload separation?
+Workload routing or workload separation?

-Workload balancing should be used wherever possible because it makes the best use of the available CICS systems, and provides opportunities for increased throughput and performance.
+Use workload routing wherever possible because it makes the best use of the available CICS systems, and provides opportunities for increased throughput and improved performance.

-Workload separation (by process type, user, terminal, and transaction) should be implemented only where strictly necessary, because it prevents full exploitation of CICSPlex SM's workload balancing functions.
-If you have defined more than one CICSplex, and have made the division to reflect use of CICS systems by different groups of users, for example, it's possible that you will be able to use simple workload balancing rather than workload separation within the CICSplex.
-For example, if you have separated the CICS systems used by group A from the CICS systems used by group B by defining two CICSplexes, then within each CICSplex you can implement workload balancing.
-If you haven't taken this approach, you might consider it necessary to recognize such groupings by implementing workload separation.
+Implement workload separation (by process type, user, terminal, and transaction) only where strictly necessary because it prevents full exploitation of CICSPlex SM's workload routing functions.
+If you have defined more than one CICSplex, and have made the division to reflect use of CICS systems by different groups of users, for example, it is possible that you will be able to use simple workload routing rather than workload separation in the CICSplex.
+For example, if you have separated the CICS systems used by group A from the CICS systems used by group B by defining two CICSplexes, you can implement workload routing in each CICSplex.
+If you have not taken this approach, you might consider it necessary to recognize such groupings by implementing workload separation.